Get insider access

 Additional Information

 Removing 24p judder from 60p/i sources is more common on 120Hz TVs, and only a handful of 60Hz TVs can do it.
-There's no technical limitation as to why most 60Hz TVs can't remove judder from 60p/60i source, but since these TVs tend to be budget or entry-level models, the manufacturers may choose not to implement it.
+There's no technical limitation as to why most 60Hz TVs can't remove judder from a 60p/60i source, but since these TVs tend to be budget or entry-level models, the manufacturers may choose not to implement it.

 Judder vs stutter

 Judder and stutter sound like they're the same thing, but they're not.
 Judder can make movement look stuttery, but it's not what real stutter is.
-Stutter is caused by lower-frame rate content on a TV with a fast response time as each frame holds on too long.
+Stutter is caused by lower-frame rate content on a TV with a fast response time, as each frame holds on too long.
 Motion interpolation helps reduce this problem by increasing the frame rate.

 Sony: For native 24p sources, no additional settings are needed.
 For 60p/i sources, you need to set Cinemotion to 'High' with Motionflow to 'Custom' and the Clearness and Smoothness sliders at the minimum.
+This removes judder without adding any unwanted motion smoothing.

 TCL: No additional settings are required.